CBD for Osteoarthritis: Can Medical Cannabis Help?

 Other risk factors for OA include:

-• Age: Risk for OA increases with age.
+• Age: The risk for OA increases with age.

 • Gender: Women are more at risk for developing OA.